Improvisatori: The performance

-In addition to private performances, nationally-celebrated improvisatori (like Sgricci, or Corilla Olimpica, the improvisatrice whose fame and high repute in Italy inspired Madame de Staël's novel Corinne ou l'Italie, before him) could be called upon to improvise for state functions and national celebrations, while lesser-known improvisatori might solicit donations from wealthy foreign travellers.
+In addition to private performances, nationally-celebrated improvisatori (like Sgricci, or Corilla Olimpica, the improvisatrice whose fame and high repute in Italy inspired Madame de Staël's novel Corinne, or Italy, before him) could be called upon to improvise for state functions and national celebrations, while lesser-known improvisatori might solicit donations from wealthy foreign travellers.
 Moreover, rural improvisatori continued performing for family and neighbours in Tuscan villages, just as their predecessors in the Renaissance used to do.
 Whatever the occasion or setting, the improvisatori rarely failed to impress their audience.
 Forsyth writes:An Italian improvisatore has the benefit of a language rich in echoes.
 He generally calls in the accompaniment of song, a lute, or a guitar, to set off his verse and conceal any failures.
 If his theme be difficult, he runs from that into the nearest common place, or takes refuge in loose lyrick [sic] measures.
 Thus he may always be fluent, and sometimes by accident be bright…

 Such strains pronounced and sung unmediated, such prompt eloquence, such sentiment and imagery flowing in rich diction, in measure, in rhyme, and in musick [sic], without interruption, and on subjects unforeseen, all this must evince in [the improvisatore] a wonderful command of powers…

 Significance outside of Italy

 Despite the significant role the improvisatori played in Italian literature from the Renaissance onward, non-Italian recognition of the medium was slow to crystallize.
 The first French mention of the improvisatori came in de Brosses's letter, which was written circa 1750.
 According to the Oxford English Dictionary, the first published English mention of the word “improvisatori” or any of its variants came in 1766, with the publication of Tobias Smollett's Travels through France and Italy.
 During the Romantic Era (c.
 1785–1830), however, the improvisatori were frequently mentioned in published travel journals.
-French writers interested in the improvisatori included Madame de Staël (author of Corinne, ou L'Italie [published 1807], a novel in which the protagonist is an improvisatrice) and Antoine Claude Pasquin (better known as Valery; he mentions no fewer than four improvisatori in his Historical, Literary, and Artistic Travels in Italy… [written between 1826 and 1828]), while the Dutch had Hans Christian Andersen (author of The Improvisatore, published in 1835), and the Germans had Johann Wolfgang von Goethe (whose Italian Journey was written between 1786 and 1788, but not published until 1816).
+French writers interested in the improvisatori included Madame de Staël (author of Corinne, or Italy [published 1807], a novel in which the protagonist is an improvisatrice) and Antoine Claude Pasquin (better known as Valery; he mentions no fewer than four improvisatori in his Historical, Literary, and Artistic Travels in Italy… [written between 1826 and 1828]), while the Dutch had Hans Christian Andersen (author of The Improvisatore, published in 1835), and the Germans had Johann Wolfgang von Goethe (whose Italian Journey was written between 1786 and 1788, but not published until 1816).

 Despite heavy Continental European interest in the improvisatori, the poets were most enthusiastically admired in England, where they influenced the poets Lord Byron, Percy Shelley, Samuel Taylor Coleridge, John Keats, and Laetitia Landon, among others.
 The improvisatori naturally appealed to Romantic writers captivated by concepts like William Wordsworth's "spontaneous overflow of emotion" and the broad Romantic concept of untutored genius.